Brian Maienschein: Homelessness Commissioner

 On January 5, 2009, the United Way appointed Maienschein as San Diego's first "Commissioner of the Plan to End Chronic Homelessness" (also called the Homelessness Commissioner).
 In that role, Maienschein created Project 25, an innovative pilot program for people experiencing homelessness coupling permanent housing with intensive individualized support, including a medical home.
-The program's mission was to show how housing and medical care, when delivered in concert, could improve health and housing outcomes for people who are vulnerable while also reducing costs.
+The program's mission was to show how housing and medical care, when delivered in concert, could improve health and housing outcomes for vulnerable people while reducing costs.

 Leading both the fundraising and coordination efforts, Maienschein worked with more than 20 organizations including the United Way, St. Vincent de Paul, the San Diego Housing Commission, the County of San Diego, the City of San Diego, and area hospitals, among others.

 Project 25 launched in 2011, serving 35 individuals experiencing homelessness who had been identified as the most frequent users of public services, including emergency rooms, hospitals, jails, and ambulances.
-Before the end of the program's first year, all 35 individuals in the program were housed in their own apartments and were receiving comprehensive wrap-around services.
+Before the end of the program's first year, all 35 individuals in the program were housed in apartments and were receiving comprehensive wrap-around services.

-A 2015 study by the Fermanian Business & Economic Institute at Point Loma Nazarene University summarized the outcomes of the program.
+A 2015 study by the Fermanian Business & Economic Institute at Point Loma Nazarene University summarized the program's outcomes.
 "The results are impressive … In addition to significant decreases in public costs and service utilization, Project 25 also helped people become more independent, including helping them secure their own income."

 Two years after the conclusion of the pilot in 2015, all Project 25 participants were still participating in the program and were housed in their own apartments, had acquired health care insurance, and were receiving health care on an ongoing basis.